 Journalists' long wait for justice

-Journalists have been at the forefront of attacks and they, like so many other rights defenders, have found that reparation can be a long time coming.
+Journalists have also been at the forefront of attacks and they, like so many other rights defenders, have found that reparation can be a long time coming.

-• Reporter Jineth Bedoya, an advocate for the rights of women victims of violence, has waited 16 years to see justice after a process that has been described as 'glacial' and plagued by judicial mismanagement.
+• Reporter Jineth Bedoya, an advocate for the rights of women victims of violence, has waited many years to see justice after a process that has been described as 'glacial' and plagued by judicial mismanagement.
 In March 2016 a paramilitary fighter was convicted to 11 years in prison for her kidnap, rape and torture.
 Bedoya was seized outside of a Bogotá prison in May 2000 when she was reporting on alleged arms deals between paramilitary groups and state officials.
 She continues to press for the conviction of other perpetrators, and acknowledgement of government complicity in the attacks.

 Another threat to journalists is surveillance and illegal spying, a situation that had become so acute that it led to the disbanding of the national intelligence agency in 2011, and the creation of a new intelligence law in 2013.
 The law provides harsh penalties for officers who step beyond the legal limits.
 However media monitors, including Fundación Karisma, point to continued spying on and wiretapping of journalists.
 Investigations into these breaches of privacy have been inadequate, and suffer from lack of transparency.